 Ashwagandha is an amazing adaptogenic herb used in Ayurveda for health, as well as to enhance shukra, your sexual tissue, and enhance your spiritual consciousness.
 (For what it's worth, sexual tissue is important for everyone, not just those who are sexually active — in Ayurveda, your sexual energy is contained not only in your reproductive organs, but also in every cell of your physical body.)

 Ashwagandha can enhance your immunity, libido and fertility, and can also support you in channeling your sexuality in a spiritual direction.
 Doing so also helps build your physical strength and power for the year ahead.

 This nourishing recipe is made with urad dal, a heavy Ayurvedic lentil known as “poor man’s meat” in India, as it was more affordable there than meat.
 Urad dal serves as an excellent meat substitute if you are vegetarian.

-Ashwagandha Pancakes Recipe
+Ashwagandha Pancakes Recipe (pictured above)

 1. Mix together 2 tablespoons Ashwagandha powder with 4 tablespoons sesame seed powder and 16 tablespoons urad dal powder with 4 tablespoons coconut sugar or jaggery.
 This dry pancake batter can be saved for some time.